Potter and the Clay Bible Verse

 Clay and the Potter, Story One

 In the first story, the potter creates a little vessel and gives it many different jobs.
 It is the Little Pot who is eager to discover its purpose.
 With each item the potter gives the little pot to hold, the vessel wonders if this task is the purpose for which it was created.
-Holding papers makes the little pot feel smart and important.
+Holding papers makes the little pot feel intelligent and vital.
 Holding coins makes the little pot feel rich and powerful.
-However, both of these items are not what the potter allows the clay vessel to keep.
+However, both items are not what the potter allows the clay vessel to keep.
 Then, the potter puts dirt inside the little pot.
 The clay vessel now wonders even more what its purpose is.
-Unbeknown to the little vessel, the potter has planted something in the soil and it is beginning to grow something inside.
+Unbeknown to the little vessel, the potter has planted something in the soil, and it is beginning to grow something inside.
 Eventually, the plant blooms beautiful flowers.
-Is its purpose to be pretty and charming?
+Is its purpose to be pretty?
 Not exactly.
 The flowers do not last.
-Ultimately, they turn to fruit and the clay vessel realizes its purpose does not come through what it holds, but from what is produced through it.
+Ultimately, they turn to fruit, and the clay vessel realizes its purpose does not come through what it holds but from what is produced through it.
 This clay has become a little pot that grows fruit.

 We are like Little Pot because we are each a vessel made by the potter, God, to grow the fruit of the Spirit.

-In the second story, The potter continues to grow fruit through Little Pot as he makes more vessels from clay.
+In the second story, The potter grows fruit through Little Pot as he makes more vessels from clay.
 As other vessels are made, Little Pot watches and begins to compare himself to them.
-One day the potter makes a vessel that will serve a different purpose.
+One day, the potter makes a vessel serving a different purpose.
 It is a teapot.
 As the potter makes tea inside this clay vessel, Little Pot wonders if the teapot is better than it.
 The teapot boils inside and makes a delicious tea.
 However, when the potter continually pours out the liquid and picks the fruit, the clay vessels become frustrated with the potter.
 Selfishly, they desire to keep the fruit and tea.
-The Potter allows it and eventually the fruit rots and the tea spoils.
-Finally, the clay vessels realize that they need the potter and ask him to clean and prune them.
+The Potter allows it, and eventually, the fruit rots, and the tea spoils.
+Finally, the clay vessels realize they need the potter and ask him to clean and prune them.
 He does, and the clay vessels can now serve others.

 We are like Tea Pot and Little Pot because we sometimes believe that the fruit of the Spirit is for us alone.
 We forget that the potter, God, created us to serve others.